kapz28/All-the-projects/Welcome file.md

 - **Path ID** (`path`): The name of the path that this pedestrian is assigned to.
 - **Start In Motion** (`startinmotion`): `true` if this pedestrian should begin moving immediately when the scenario starts; `false` if it should remain stationary.
 This property will have no effect unless the pedestrian has a path assigned.
 - **Cycle Limit** (`cyclelimit`): The maximum number of times that a pedestrian will complete its full path.
 If set to -1, the pedestrian will repeat its path forever.
-- **Loop** (`loop`): `true` if the pedestrian should treat its assigned path as a closed loop.
-If `false`, the pedestrian will teleport back to the first point once it reaches the last point, assuming that it has not yet reached its cycle limit.
-If `true`, the pedestrian will drive from the last point back to the first point instead.

 ### Static Object